Dental anatomy: Maxillary central incisor

 The maxillary central incisors are usually the most visible teeth, since they are the top center two teeth in the front of a mouth, and they are located mesial to the maxillary lateral incisor.
 The overall length of the deciduous maxillary central incisor is 16 mm on average, with the crown being 6 mm and the root being 10 mm.
 In comparison to the permanent maxillary central incisor, the ratio of the root length to the crown length is greater in the deciduous tooth.
 The diameter of the crown mesiodistally is greater than the length cervicoincisally, which makes the tooth appear wider rather than taller from a labial viewpoint.

 The permanent maxillary central incisor is the widest tooth mesiodistally in comparison to any other anterior tooth.
 It is larger than the neighboring lateral incisor and is usually not as convex on its labial surface.
 As a result, the central incisor appears to be more rectangular or square in shape.
 The mesial incisal angle is sharper than the distal incisal angle.
 When this tooth is newly erupted into the mouth, the incisal edges have three rounded features called mamelons.
-Mammelons disappear with time as the enamel wears away by friction.
+Mamelons disappear with time as the enamel wears away by friction.